DennisBayer/playground-capframex-hp/README.md

 # Welcome to CapFrameX

-*CapFrameX* offers a rich feature set to record and analyze GPU and CPU benchmarks.
+*CapFrameX* is frametimes capture and analysis tool compatible with most common 3D APIs.
+It offers a rich feature set to record and analyze GPU and CPU benchmarks.

 It enables you to analyze and compare records in multiple ways.
 The FPS-, Frametime-graphes and L-Shapes are calculated for each record and can be compared among each others.
 The calculation considers various options, e.g. Shuttering Parameter and Adaptive Scattering Measure.